-- At least two units of English from a Board Developed Course - A minimum of eight other units from Board Developed Courses - A maximum of two units of a subject from Category B Subjects (including English Studies and Mathematics Standard 1 both of which have an optional HSC examination) - At least three courses of two units or greater, and - At least four subjects
+- At least two units of English from a Board Developed Course. - A minimum of eight other units from Board Developed Courses. - At least three courses of two units or greater, and - At least four subjects

 The ATAR will be based on an aggregate of scaled Marks in ten units of Board Developed Courses Comprising: